 The 16:8 Diet method comes from a book by David Zinczenko (the author of Eat This, Not That) and Peter Moore (an editor-in-chief of Men’s Health), called “The 8 Hour Diet.”

-This approach is said to help you get rid of belly fat, burn off stored fat cells, sharpen your mind, and live a longer and healthier life.
+This approach helps you get rid of belly fat, burn off stored fat cells, sharpen your mind, and live a longer and healthier life.

 This diet plan gained some popularity after being used by certain celebrities.